Security-Onion-Solutions/securityonion-docs/zeek.rst

 Zeek also provides other logs by default and you can read more about them at https://docs.zeek.org/en/latest/script-reference/log-files.html.

-In addition to Zeek's default logs, we also include protocol analyzers for STUN, TDS, and Wireguard traffic and several different ICS/SCADA protocols.
-These analyzers are enabled by default.
+In addition to Zeek's default logs, we also include protocol analyzers for STUN, TDS, and Wireguard traffic.
+We also include support for ICS/SCADA protocols such as BACnet, BSAP, CIP, COTP, DNP3, ECAT, ENIP, Modbus, OPC UA, Profinet, and S7.
+All of these analyzers are enabled by default and you can find corresponding dashboards for each of them in :ref:`dashboards`.

 We also include MITRE BZAR scripts and you can read more about them at https://github.com/mitre-attack/bzar.
 Please note that the MITRE BZAR scripts are disabled by default.
 If you would like to enable them, you can do so via :ref:`administration` --> Configuration --> zeek.
 Once enabled, you can then check for BZAR detections by going to :ref:`dashboards` and selecting the Zeek Notice dashboard.